-Since pre-activation of early training time windows are similar in both groups (no difference in Partyka et al. (2019); similar pattern in Figure 2), we speculate that once the regularity of the sound sequence is learned, individuals with tinnitus downregulate these higher-level auditory processes.
+Since pre-activation of early training time windows are similar in both groups (no difference in Partyka et al. (2019); similar pattern in Figure 3), we speculate that once the regularity of the sound sequence is learned, individuals with tinnitus downregulate these higher-level auditory processes.
 Translated into more conceptual terms, this could mean that individuals without tinnitus use associative contextual information to continuously “monitor” internal models and these associative processes are less engaged in tinnitus once an internal model has formed.
 This fundamental difference in auditory processing “styles” could also be an interesting conceptual bridge to addressing why tinnitus becomes chronic and so therapy-resistant in some individuals.

 As indicated above, this interpretation remains speculative at this stage and requires further investigation.
+We acknowledge that there are other possibilities on how to interpret the below-chance decoding and therefore encourage future work to implement novel approaches to gain more insights into the exact underlying mechanisms driving this effect.
 An increased focus on hippocampal regions, e.g., in fMRI, patient, or animal studies, could be a worthwhile complement to our MEG work, given the outstanding relevance of medial temporal areas in the formation of associations in statistical learning paradigms (see e.g., Covington et al., (2018); Schapiro et al., (2016)).